Ornias1993/jailman/blueprints/traefik/readme.md

 Currently we haven't migrated all jails to sit behind the traefik reverse proxy yet.
 We also didn't add security for the dashboard yet.
 Thus it is currently not usable out of the box, although the Traefik installation is fully configured.

+Although the web interface shows port 9080 and 9443, Traefik is actually also listening on the (more common) port 80 and 443, also known as normal (without port in the URL) http and https ports.